aeroxkoki/Stilya/TEST_FIX.md

 This document explains how we fixed the Jest testing issues in the Stilya project.

-## Problem
+## Problem 1: UUID Redeclaration

-The tests were failing with the following error:
+The tests were initially failing with the following error:

 ```
 SyntaxError: Identifier 'uuid' has already been declared